Balwant Singh (footballer): Chennaiyin

 Balwant was loaned out to south Indian franchise Chennaiyin for the inaugural season of the Indian Super League by his club Mohun Bagan.
 On 15 October 2014, he opened the score as Chennaiyin won 2–1 at Goa in their first Indian Super League match, thus becoming the first Indian to score in the league.
 Balwant would appear 14 times for the Marco Materazzi managed outfit, helping them reach the semi-finals, where they were beaten over two-legs by southern rivals Kerala Blasters.

 Balwant was retained by Chennaiyin for the 2015 season.

 Mumbai City

-Balwant signed with Mumbai City for the 2017–18 Indian Super League season.
+Balwant signed with Mumbai City for the 2017–18 Indian Super League.
 Head coach Alexandre Guimarães said that "Mumbai City FC lucky to have Balwant Singh as one of the first picks".
 He picked up an ankle injury during the pre-season training and was consequently ruled out of play for the opener against Bengaluru.
 On 23 November, it was announced that he returned to training and was available for selection for the next league match against Goa.
 He scored his first goal for the club against Pune City.
 In December, he won the Man of the Match award for scoring an equaliser against Kerala Blasters.